NL-BioImaging/biomero/resources/tutorials/tutorial_GoogleCloud_slurm.md

 ======= Add ssh config to Omero Processor =======

-Ok, so `localhost` works fine from your machine, but we need the Omero processing server `worker-5` to be able to do it too, like [we did before](#2c-add-ssh-config-for-simple-login).
+Ok, so SSH works fine from your machine, but we need the Omero processing server `worker-5` to be able to do it too.

 By some smart tricks, we have mounted our `~/.ssh` folder to the worker container, so it knows and can use our SSH settings and config.